2013 Volvo C30 Interior

 - "The rear bucket seats, inboard from the fronts due to the arcing shoulder lines that swoop inward, provide commendable room and comfort for six-footers." -- Motor Trend (2008)

-The 2013 Volvo C30 comes standard with an eight-speaker stereo, Bluetooth, HD Radio, an auxiliary input and USB port.
-Optional tech features include a 10-speaker Dolby Pro Logic surround sound system, satellite radio and navigation system.
+The 2013 Volvo C30 comes standard with an eight-speaker stereo, Bluetooth, HD Radio, an auxiliary audio input and a USB port.
+Optional tech features include a 10-speaker Dolby Pro Logic surround sound system, satellite radio and navigation.
 A blind spot monitoring system is also available.

 A lot of reviewers think the C30’s interior controls can be hard to use both with and without the optional navigation system.
 Some auto critics mention that the buttons are easy to read, but think too many of them look alike, while another reviewer says the numbers on the dash are too small.
 In particular, one test driver dislikes the navigation system, which has strange and complicated controls, including some on the back of the steering wheel.